Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ### Machine wide license locations

-License files can now be stored on the local file system to be accessed by all endpoints running on this machine.
-By default, NServiceBus endpoints will check the following locations for a `license.xml` file :
+License files be stored on the local file system to be accessed by all endpoints running on this machine.
+By default, NServiceBus endpoints will check the following locations for a `license.xml` file:
 * `{Environment.SpecialFolder.LocalApplicationData}\ParticularSoftware`
 * `{Environment.SpecialFolder.CommonApplicationData}\ParticularSoftware`